 Dr. Marcus FilaAssociate Professor of Management

 Marcus came to Hope in 2013.
 He teaches courses in principles of management, marketing management and human resource management, non-profit consulting, and marketing management, as well as a management senior seminar titled “God and You at Work,” which is designed to help equip students to transition to being successful, balanced and accountable professionals.
 In his role, Marcus also consults with organizations to address brand and market development.

 Marcus’ primary area of research is the relationship between people and their work in the context of occupational health psychology and, specifically, stress at work.
 His goal is to act as an advocate for both the individual and the organization in designing work that promotes subsidiarity in the form of job control, and accountability in terms of job design and performance.

-These interests were initially formed prior to his academic role, during almost a decade of work in executive recruitment and other business development positions in both the U.S. and U.K. Specifically, in a media promotions position in London, Marcus would interview company CEOs on their road to building a business from scratch or guiding an existing organization through transition.
+These interests were initially formed prior to his academic role, during almost a decade of work in executive recruitment and other business development positions in both the U.S. and U.K. Specifically, in a media promotions position in London, Marcus would interview company CEOs about their road to building a business from scratch or guiding an existing organization through transition.
 Latterly, he learned about the insidious role of excessive workplace stress through being a headhunter for Big 4 and Group A accountancy practice partners, as well as IT and engineering professionals: “Beyond learning about functional and strategic aspects of these industry sectors, I was amazed by how powerful a negative role high or ongoing job stress could play on even very accomplished people — I want to do something about it that is mutually beneficial.”

 - Ph.D., organizational leadership and analysis, Western Michigan University, 2016

 - MBA with commendation, personal development, marketing and strategy, Kingston Business School, 2005

 - Diploma in management studies with distinction, Greenwich School of Management, 2003